DL-112/Serpensortia/README.md

 # Key Features

--Multiple Game Modes: Enjoy the classic Normal Mode, challenge yourself in the invincible God Mode, and witness the power of Reinforcement Learning in the AI Mode.
+- Multiple Game Modes: Enjoy the classic Normal Mode, challenge yourself in the invincible God Mode, and witness the power of Reinforcement Learning in the AI Mode.
--Thrilling Gameplay: Navigate the snake, collect food, and avoid walls to achieve the highest score.
+- Thrilling Gameplay: Navigate the snake, collect food, and avoid walls to achieve the highest score.
--Intuitive Controls: Use arrow keys for seamless control of the snake's movement.
+- Intuitive Controls: Use arrow keys for seamless control of the snake's movement.
 Enter and ESC can sometimes be used as shortcuts.

 # Contributing